U.S.-bound caravan thwarted in Guatemala as pressure against migrants continues

 “Some days we eat one meal,” said Wendy Treches, 40, the day before she left with the caravan.
 “Some days we eat nothing.”

-She was traveling with her three children after her house in the city of Santa Barbara was destroyed by the storms.
+She was traveling with her three children after her house in the city of Santa Bárbara was destroyed by the storms.

 More Americans are traveling to Mexico’s Riviera Maya than ever before.
 The parties have led to more coronavirus cases.